 The monastery supported Władysław I the Elbow-high’s fight with the Czechs, so the prince took special care to the Cistercians, giving them numerous privileges.
 In 1318, the convent of nobility and knights held at monastery, in which the “Suplex of Sulejów” was proclaimed, asking the pope for the crown to the Władysław.
 During the reign of king Casimir the Great in the abbey were congresses, four times also visited here king Władysław Jagiełło in the 15th century.
 Legend tells that knights heading for Grunwald battle sharpened swords on the columns of the church portal.

 The monastery was situated on a lofty terrace, on the right bank of the Pilica River, which in the 12th century flowed only a few dozen meters south of the abbey.
 On the eastern side, a small stream of Radońka had its course, while in the north the village of Podklasztorze developed, with its settlement reaching the end of the tenth century.
+The complex consisted of a Romanesque church and cloister buildings surrounding garth on the southern side, as well as economic and auxiliary buildings, surrounded by a brick defensive circuit at the end of the Middle Ages.

 In the central part of the west facade a Romanesque portal with three columns on each side is placed in the cover protruding in front of the wall.
 Originally, it had a carved tympanum, after which only the braid decoration has remained.
 There were two entrances to the aisles: the northern and southern from the cloister.
 Above the main portal a window with an eight-part rosette of considerable size was pierced, similar cylindrical windows were placed in the eastern facade of the chancel and in the northern transept.
 In the gable wall of the chancel, the rosette was placed above the triad of windows with moulded frames with pellet decoration embedded in the archivolt.
 The side elevations of the church were divided by flat buttresses or pilaster strips, between which semicircular, small windows were pierced.